2019 Houston Astros season: Justin Verlander's no-hitter

+Rest of September

 Co-aces Justin Verlander (left) and Gerrit Cole (right).

+On September 5, right fielder Kyle Tucker connected for his first major league home during the bottom of the sixth inning off Marco Gonzales, with Seattle leading, 7–3, one of multiple timely hits.
+Two batters later, Josh Reddick took Gonzales deep.
+During the bottom of the eighth inning, Jose Altuve tripled home Robinson Chirinos and Reddick to rally the Astros back to an 8-to-7 deficit, and Michael Brantley lined a sacrifice fly to left field to plate Altuve and tie the score.
+The game proceeded to extra innings, and in the twelfth, Kyle Seager took Josh James deep to left field and Seattle regained the lead, 9–8.
+Tucker singled home Myles Straw during the bottom of the twelfth to tie the score again, and, in the bottom of the 13th, Brantley drilled a walk-off home run to deep right center to secure an 11–9 triumph, Brantley's third career walk-off homer, and first as an Astro.

+On September 7, Verlander continued his dominance, reaching 32 consecutive batters retired, a streak that established an Astros franchise record and was tied by teammate Ryan Pressly in 2022.

 On September 8, Gerrit Cole struck out 15 batters over eight innings in a 21–1 victory over the Seattle Mariners.
 He became just the second pitcher to strike out 14 or more hitters in three consecutive games, joining Pedro Martínez in 1999.
 It was the sixth outing of the season of at least 10 strikeouts and no walks for Cole, tying the major league record.
 The 15 strikeouts tied Verlander's Minute Maid Park record, set earlier in the season on June 12 versus the Brewers.
 It was Cole's 12 consecutive decision won, dating back to May 27, with the Astros going 16–2 in those 18 starts.